lyc102/ifem/docs/_docs/mesh-sc3.md

     face(elem2face(t,:),1) < face(elem2face(t,:),2) < face(elem2face(t,:),3)

-maynot be always true unless we use the ascend ordering in both `face` and `locFace`.
+maynot be always true unless we use the ascending ordering in both `face` and `locFace`.

 ## Orientation